 The procedures under the Managing Employment Concerns clause must be followed prior to terminating employment (other than for reason of genuine redundancy), issuing a warning, or taking any other disciplinary step.

-Under the provisions of the Victorian Catholic Education Multi Enterprise Agreement 2013 (VCEMEA), a Concern means a concern or concerns which would warrant the taking any of the actions (Employee Improvement Plan our Outcome) and includes concerns regarding an employee’s performance and/or conduct and/or capacity.
+Under the provisions of the VCEMEA, a Concern means a concern or concerns which would warrant the taking any of the actions (Employee Improvement Plan or Outcome) and includes concerns regarding an employee’s performance and/or conduct and/or capacity.

 An employer who has a concern(s) regarding an employee shall, in the first instance, hold discussions about the concern(s) with the employee or take every reasonable step to do so.

 Following the completion of this process, if an employer still has concern(s) the employer must advise the employee of the intent to take no further action in this instance, or advise the employee in writing of:

 - the employer’s concern(s) including the detail of any complaints or allegations;